namratapatil2411/Photography/README.md

-# Photography
+# Shooter Website
-Welcome to Photography website crafted with HTML, CSS &amp; Bootstrap.
-I've practiced creating a responsive and visually appealing website, demonstrating my proficiency in HTML and CSS.
-Explore the project to see how I've applied my creativity and knowledge to design an engaging online presence for a fictional Photography

-**ScreenShots**
+Welcome to the Shooter website!
+This project showcases my skills in HTML, CSS, and Bootstrap.
+The website is designed to be responsive and visually appealing, demonstrating my proficiency in front-end development.

+## Overview

+This project serves as a demonstration of my creativity and knowledge in web design.
+By exploring the website, you'll get a glimpse of how I've utilized HTML, CSS, and Bootstrap to create an engaging user experience.

+## Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- Javascript

+## Screenshots